crolllab/teaching/Bioinformatics_Tools/Course_1_Intro_CL/README.md

 # the above will not work unless the folders actually exist!
 ```

+### The `ls` command

+"List" - This command provides you with a list of files and folders in your current directory.
+Use the command to see whether your newly created folder exists.

-Q1: Briefly describe what the following command options are doing.
+Briefly describe what the following command options are doing.
 Google the answer if you are unsure.

 ```
 # start with going to your home directory